dpmacisaac/untitled_data_proj/Project_Proposal.md

 ### Risks:
 Low accuracy.
 The accuracy might be low for a few reasons:
     (1) The data might be difficult to process.
-From my exploration of images on Flickr given a search term, there are sometimes many images that are
+From my exploration of images on Flickr given a search term, there are sometimes many images that are not the actual mountain but rather other things such as people by a sign or a road or area near the mountain.
+This data needs to be processed out as it is mislabeled and isn't the actual mountain.
+    (2) The mountain features might be so similar that unless I had 10's of thousands of images the differences won't be noticeable by the model.
+This is why I may have to spend lots of time fine tuning the model.

+Offloading the training to GCP.
+If the training of the model is more computationally intense than I initially plan, I will have to offload the training to GCP.
+This has the added risks of time spent learning this aswell as the risk of incurring charges.
+If I have to do this I will be careful to set budgets so I don't go over the educational credits I have.
+I will also use the Privacy app if I have to use a credit card because this creates a new card to be used with spending limits.
+This way I don't risk spending an insane amount of money.